 Recap & Onwards

 So, quite a short post.
 Just how I lay my folders and files out when I'm getting my pre-processing going on.
-In the next post of this little series I'll go through how and what I'm importing and where in the SCSS files to get my nicely outputted CSS up and running.Currently available for projects
+In the next post of this little series I'll go through how and what I'm importing and where in the SCSS files to get my nicely outputted CSS up and running.Did you like this post?
+Hire me.

 blog comments powered by Disqus